HazyResearch/fonduer/docs/user/faqs.rst

 ``pip install fonduer[spacy_ja]`` to install Fonduer with Chinese language support.

-If you would like to use other languages with spaCy alpha support, which are not yet integrated in Fonduer, feel free to submit a `Pull requests`_ or open an Issue_.
+If you would like to use other languages with spaCy alpha support, which are not yet integrated in Fonduer, feel free to submit a `Pull Request`_ or open an Issue_.

 .. _see spacy language support: https://spacy.io/usage/models#languages
 .. _see spacy alpha languages: https://spacy.io/usage/models#alpha-support